-In response, organizations increasingly rely on digital transformation to manage their business processes effectively, revisit their value propositions periodically, and at times change their business model entirely.
-The Internet provides firms with the necessary infrastructure to streamline front-end and back-end processes, and manage relationships and partnerships.
-However, innovation and transformation initiatives are difficult to implement and prone to failure as companies must grapple with a host of technological, organizational and human issues.
+Survival in today's volatile, uncertain, complex, chaotic and accelerating (VUCCA) world calls for continual adaptations to change.
+In response, companies increasingly rely on digital transformation to redesign their business processes, revisit their value propositions and recalibrate their business models.
+But transformation initiatives are difficult to implement and prone to failure as they entail a host of technological, organizational and human issues.